CoachCoe/NuHarborHackathon/README.md

 The alerts were generated and manipulated for the hackathon.
 You should not make any inferences about the distributiuon patterns.
 There is no logic to that and in the real-world the distribution is unpredicitable and will vary from organization to organization

 Ignore all time stamps and event_id or AlertID's.
 There is no logic to them and no correlation to the ID's and the meaning of any alert. `

+Becuase there was manual manipulation in creating the events, it's possible there are human errors, ie spelling or duplicate or missing info.
+These should be at a very minimum number

+The intent is for this to be an NLP solution whereby we can create a model that learns from the text of the alerts what the equivalent alert is in Microsoft Defender for Endpoint vx in CrowdStrike Falcon.
+The anticipated result is the common ontology, or common langauge to refer to and describe the same alert from different vendors